rnmy/tp/docs/team/rishi5154.md

          - **Add Consult command**: A command that enables for the addition of a consultation.
          - **List Consult command**: A command that allows user to list all consultations.

-      - **Unit tests**: Inserted JUnit tests for all active commands & updated existing tests accordingly.
+      - **Unit tests**: Inserted JUnit tests for all active commands I added & updated existing tests accordingly.

  - **Contributions to documentation**: Updated UG for `unattend`, `archive`, `add-consult` & `list-consult` operations with examples.

- - **Contributions to DG**: Updated DG for `list` & `find` student operations, with UML diagrams for each command.
+ - **Contributions to DG**: Updated DG for `list`, `find`, `unattend` student operations, with UML sequence diagrams for each command.

  - **Project management**: